v74c63t/search-engine/README.md

 ## CONFIGURATION

 1. Installing libraries
    - There are some libraries used that must be installed because they are not a part of the python standard library.
 Before running anything, they must be installed through the terminal via pip or pip3 so everything can run.
-Make sure BeautifulSoup, nltk, and flask are installed as well as nltk stopwords being downloaded prior to executing the program.
+Make sure the below dependencies are installed as well as nltk stopwords being downloaded prior to executing the program.
    <br>

    ```
    pip3 install nltk
    pip3 install bs4
    pip3 install flask
+   pip3 install lxml
+   pip3 install unidecode
+   pip3 install simhash
    ```
 2. Documents
    - Put the documents you plan on building your index from in a folder inside the directory and name it `DEV` and make sure they are .JSON files.